UCR-Robotics/ee144/docs/reference.rst

 .. note::

   Sometimes the system upgrade may disable the linux driver.
-  The solution would be that just install the driver again.
+  The solution would be to just install the driver again.

 Teamviewer Remote Login